Songs & Smiles at Anya Court Care Home: a guide for parents and guardians

 It’s a wonderful way to give something back to your local community.
 By attending with your child, you’re helping to reduce loneliness and social isolation amongst older people – it’s a great feeling!

-It gives your child the valuable opportunity to interact with different generations, helping to make the ageing process and disability a normal part of their lives.
+It gives your child the valuable opportunity to interact with different generations, helping to make the ageing process, dementia and disability a normal part of their lives.
+We want young children to see older people as playmates to share a song and a smile with.

 It’s a fun, creative and free activity to enjoy with your little ones.
-Our sessions are aimed at 0-4 year olds, but older siblings are welcome too.
-Music, playing instruments and singing are a fantastic way to develop your child’s language and fine motor skills.
+Our sessions are aimed at 0-4 year olds, but older siblings are welcome during school holidays too.
+Music, playing instruments and singing are a fantastic way to develop your child’s language, social and fine motor skills.

 What will we do?